docker/docs/content/desktop/use-desktop/_index.md

 - Navigate to the **Settings** menu to configure your Docker Desktop settings.
 Select the **Settings** icon in the Dashboard header.
 - Access the **Troubleshoot** menu to debug and perform restart operations.
 Select the **Troubleshoot** icon in the Dashboard header.
 - Be notified of new releases, installation progress updates, and more in the **Notifications center**.
 Select the bell icon in the bottom-right corner of the Docker Dashboard to access the notification center.
 - Access the **Learning center** from navigation bar.
-It helps you get started with quick in-app walkthroughs and other resources for learning about Docker.
+It helps you get started with quick in-app walkthroughs and provides other resources for learning about Docker.
 - Get to the [Docker Scout](../../scout/_index.md) dashboard.
 - Check the system status of Docker services.